jcanolasa/Build-your-mind/README.md

 # USAGE
 Once the user enters our platform, they will be welcomed to Build your mind and they will be given a brief explanation about our app.
-After this, the user will be asked whether to start the initial test or weekly test:
+After this, the user will be asked whether he/she wants to register or login.
+If you click to register, the questionaire will appear, once completed; you create your username to then login.
+It is after this that you can do the weekly test.
+If you directly click on login, you will only do the weekly test.

 The user will now have to enter their choice.
 If the choice is to start the initial test; their choice will be  validated and the user will be asked 60 different questions: